-Three prime areas of learning: Personal, Social and Emotional Development, Communication and Language, and Physical Development Then four specific areas of learning build on the prime areas: Literacy, Mathematics, Understanding the World, and Expressive Arts & Design We provide a range of stimulating materials and activities.
+Three prime areas of learning: Personal, Social and Emotional Development, Communication and Language, and Physical Development.
+Then four specific areas of learning build on the prime areas: Literacy, Mathematics, Understanding the World, and Expressive Arts & Design.
+We provide a range of stimulating materials and activities.
 Activities include water, sand, clay, painting, singing, drama, nature, cooking, dancing, musical appreciation, woodwork and crafts, which are all provided on a regular basis.
 Letter and number work form part of everyday activities and routines, which helps to develop the children's understanding of numeric concepts and literacy skills.
 For older children these areas are also addressed more formally to cover early mathematics and pre-reading and pre-writing work.
 The children's awareness of their Jewish heritage is encouraged in a number of ways.
 They learn about all major festivals, and end each week with a Shabbat celebration.
 We encourage the children to be kind and helpful to other children, and to be creative and active themselves.
 We aim to prepare children for their entry to primary school so that they leave us as confident, happy children, keen to learn and absorb knowledge, and socially ready and mature to fit into the new social group at their school.
 Parents are considered partners and recognised as the most important educators of their own children.
 Children can start Nagila from the age of 2.
 In order to help your child feel more confident with us, we invite children who are offered a place to visit us with a parent prior to starting and we also like to visit you and your child at home.
-We are delighted to announce that we now offer extended hours in a newly refurbished space.
-Monday - Thursday 07:45 -17:30 and Friday 07:45-12:00 Please visit www.nagila.org.uk or contact nagila@ehrs.uk/020 8238 1022
+Nagila is registered with the Borough of Barnet, complies fully with the requirements of The Children Act, and has been rated as an Outstanding Provider by Ofsted three times, most recently 2019.
+Monday - Thursday 07:45 -17:30 and Friday 07:45-12:00 Please visit www.nagila.org.uk or contact Milissa Seiler at nagila@ehrs.uk/020 8238 1022.
+You can also visit the Nagila Pre-School Facebook page.